Francis North, 1st Earl of Guilford

-Francis North, 1st Earl of Guilford (13 April 1704 – 4 August 1790), of Wroxton Abbey, Oxfordshire, styled as Lord Guilford between 1729 and 1752, was a British Whig politician who sat in the House of Commons from 1727 until 1729 at which point he succeeded to the peerage as Baron Guildford.
+Francis North, 1st Earl of Guilford (13 April 1704 – 4 August 1790), styled as Lord Guilford between 1729 and 1752, was a British Whig politician and courtier who sat in the House of Commons of Great Britain from 1727 to 1729 when he succeeded to the peerage as Baron Guildford.
 He also became the Treasurer of Queen Charlotte of the Royal House of Mecklenburg.
-His son, Frederick North, was the famous Prime Minister of Great Britain who lost the American Revolution War under his term.
+His son, Frederick North, was the famous Prime Minister of Great Britain who lost the American Revolutionary War under his term.